The Starfish Are Melting

 I hope to inspire my audience to look to the natural world for what YOU love.
 Notice what is healthy or what is becoming more scarce.
 Is it bees, whippoorwills, sturgeon?
 The monarch, piping plover, or the several species of bat?
 Then ask yourself "what can I do to make a difference?
 How can I help protect what is still there and keep what I love from disappearing forever?"

-"The Flowers are Burning: Incandescent Watercolors" by Mary Kay Neumann and Helen Klebesadel is a traveling art & environmental project.
-We invite you to visit the next exhibition, where weprovidie an opportunity for the public to reflect on these questions:
+"The Flowers Are Burning: An Art Climate Justice Project" by Mary Kay Neumann and Helen Klebesadel is a traveling art & environmental project.
+We invite you to visit the next exhibition, where we provide an opportunity for the public to reflect on these questions:

 What do you love that needs protecting?